RoshanAnsy/study-react-sit/README.md

 # study-react-sit
-Multiple different course available here...
+Multiple different courses are  available here...

 <sub>>> It has multiple section for different courses ,just by clicking on different icon you find the
 different course according to your desire course</sub>